 Removal of excess skin

 While your explant surgeon will not be able to identify and account for all factors contributing to appearance of the end result, there is one aspect they do have almost full control over: whether or not to remove the excess skin that previously covered the implant.
-This is where you can advocate for yourself to ensure you receive the best possible flat result.
+This is where you can advocate for yourself to ensure you receive the best possible aesthetic result.

 Unfortunately, some plastic surgeons think the patient will “change her mind” and decide to leave the stretched excess skin behind after the implant removal.
 This creates a “deflated” appearance that can be deeply upsetting for the patient.
 The extra skin can be removed with a subsequent surgery, but since many patients who explant are exhausted and concerned with the risk of multiple surgeries related to their reconstruction, most patients just want to be “one and done.”

-Let’s be clear: women are allowed to change our minds.
-This does NOT justify a surgeon overriding the patient’s clear directive.
-A flat closure typically does not preclude future reconstruction, but may make it a longer process.
+Let’s be clear: women are allowed to and may change their minds.
+But this does NOT justify any surgeon’s actions overriding the patient’s clear directive.
+A flat closure typically does not preclude future reconstruction, but it may make it a longer process.